Blackwell805/CodingDojo/Mern/react/howToSetUpReact.md

 -On your App.js, on the top; // import React from 'react -Create new folder in src folder.
 Call it 'components'.
 All components will be created this folder.
-------COMPONENT names must have first letter CAPITALIZED
+------COMPONENT names must have first letter CAPITALIZED -To use APIs, in terminal, type       npm install axios -To use @reach/router, in terminal, type          npm install @reach/router

 When building a React app, split the things you want to do into COMPONENTS!